lightningdevkit/.github/profile/README.md

 ### 😃 Join our community
 Open source is fundamental to this project and we would love to connect with you.

-Most of our communication is happening in the LDK [Discord](https://discord.gg/5AcknnMfBw) channels, come say hi!
+Most of our communication is happening in the LDK [Discord](https://discord.gg/5AcknnMfBw) server, come say hi!